-- Test selected archives for integrity - On the right of test button, a submenu shows more informative functions: quick info or full listing of archive, system's file properties dialog, analysis of files and directory (showing recursively directory content and size), file checksum/hash, hexadecimal view of file content.
+- Test selected archives for integrity - On the right of test button, a submenu shows more informative functions: quick info or full listing of archive, system's file properties dialog, analysis of files and directory (showing recursively directory content and size), file checksum/hash, hexadecimal view of file content. - In "File browser" submenu are shown functions displaying the result in the file manager windows, as "Find duplicate files".
 On the bottom of the menu are featured software configured for antivirus / antimalware scan (automatically detected or as user-defined in advanced applications list)